mab09/Unreal-MVVM-Pattern-Examples/README.md

 > In this project I have tried to tackle one of the areas that I had the most trouble with initially which was how to link your widgets/views to your viewmodels.<br />
 > Hopefully this can help whoever is trying to setup their UI with MVVM and show the possible approaches they can take.

-That said, there are some great resources other than Unreal's own documentation that helped me understand the Hows and Whys when implementing this.
+That said, there are some great resources other than Unreal's own documentation that helped me understand the Hows and the Whys when implementing this.
 I won't be going into the basics of what MVVM is and its advantages over traditional MVC, so I recommend going through the links below.
 - [Building More Robust and Testable UIs using MVVM | Unreal Fest 2023](https://dev.epicgames.com/community/learning/talks-and-demos/pw3Y/unreal-engine-umg-viewmodels-building-more-robust-and-testable-uis-using-mvvm-unreal-fest-2023)
 - [Model View ViewModel for Game Devs](https://miltoncandelero.github.io/unreal-viewmodel)
 - [UMG Viewmodel Basics](https://mvvm.labutin.gg/)